masfaraud/design3d/docs/source/index.rst

    Tutorials <tutorials>

-The volmdlr library is an open-source Python library primarily developed by Dessia Technologies, aimed at providing 3D modeling capabilities based on Boundary Representation (B-Rep) purely in Python.
+The design3d library is an open-source Python library primarily developed by Dessia Technologies, aimed at providing 3D modeling capabilities based on Boundary Representation (B-Rep) purely in Python.
 The library is designed to be easy to use, efficient, and customizable.